 GreenSat is looking for UNSW Sydney engineering students interested in satellite engineering to take part in a variety of hands-on and research-based projects from payload prototyping, subsystem development, sensing technologies and experimental design.
 While there are many challenges along the way, the opportunities and exposure to satellite engineering are invaluable to any aspiring engineer.

 GreenSat also offers the unique opportunity for UNSW science students from many fields to work with BLUEsat on our project.
 Students of microbiology might be interested in joining our biology team, over at BioSphere, the biology society that’s collaborating with us on this project.
-We are currently planning our first experiments for 2018.
+We are currently planning our first experiments for 2019.
 Particularly driven students interested in astrogeology, astronomy, ecology, chemistry, particle physics and ecology will also find we have many exciting opportunities for research as part of our multi-disciplinary team.

 The research and experiments performed at GreenSat are at the cutting edge of space agriculture.
 As such, GreenSat has generated much interest from local and international parties.
 After presenting the project at the 68th International Astronautics Congress (IAC), BLUEsat’s GreenSat team will be spending 2019 working on building and testing our first prototype.
 We look forward to sharing our experiences with you and working towards the lofty goal of feeding the final frontier.

 Interested in space, electronics or just looking to further your engineering skills?
 UNSW Sydney student?
 All of us at BLUEsat UNSW are looking forward to seeing you.
 Head over to the ‘Join Us‘ page for more details on where you can start.